Meowcenary/BlueAndGrayRails/README.md

 # README Template and Ruby and Ruby on Rails Environment Configuration
 # **Ruby version: 0.0.0**

+# Dependencies
+---
+In order to generate an ERD quickly, you can use the ruby gem [rails-erd](https://github.com/voormedia/rails-erd)

 # Initial Environment Configuration

 ### Installing Ruby